14islands/vecka.14islands.com/README.md

 ## Deploy

 App is hosted on Heroku and uses [CloudFlare](https://www.cloudflare.com/) as a CDN for caching and SSL.
-To bypass Cloudflare it's possible to check the app out on [https://vecka.herokuapp.com/](https://vecka.herokuapp.com/).

 ```
 git push heroku master
 ```

-Note: Remember to purge CDN cache on deploy.
+Note: You need access to Heroku to push it.
+Remember to purge CDN cache on deploy.

 ## Seasons